shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 The emperor put Rust back in Miko’s bag.
 He looked at Larkwren.
 “Now it’s your turn.”

-“No sorry I have to go!”
+“No sorry!
+I have to go!”
 Larkwren ran out, banging his head on the way out.
 He ran through the corridors, but got lost.

 The blue guard appeared and led him to his horse, and escorted both of them out.